AdobeDocs/experience-platform.en/help/dashboards/insights/destinations.md

 Questions answered by this insight:

-- Which destination was an audience most recently activated?
+- Which destination was an audience most recently activated to?
 - How do I find a list of all destinations sorted by the last updated date?
 - How can I compare two destinations based on the most recent activations?